bbglab/oncodrive3d/README.md

 ---

-**⚠️ Note:**
+> [!NOTE]
-To maximize the number of matching transcripts between the input mutations and the AlphaFold predicted structures used by Oncodrive3D, it is recommended to use the unfiltered output of VEP (including all possible transcripts) as input, along with the flags `--o3d_transcripts` `--use_input_symbols` in the `oncodrive3d run` command.
+> To maximize the number of matching transcripts between the input mutations and the AlphaFold predicted structures used by Oncodrive3D, it is recommended to use the unfiltered output of VEP (including all possible transcripts) as input, along with the flags `--o3d_transcripts` `--use_input_symbols` in the `oncodrive3d run` command.

 ---